 Indirect Sales: Resellers selling your products/services.

-One of the major advantages of the Sales Revenue Model is its simplicity to pitch to your investors.
+One of the major advantages of the Sales Revenue Model for startups is its simplicity to pitch to your investors.
 It’s a tried and tested revenue model.

 The disadvantage of this model is that it requires a highly skilled team to back you.
 For web sales, you need a team of highly skilled web & mobile app developers.